pub struct Conn { /* private fields */ }Expand description

 Removes a type from the state set and returns it, if present

-pub async fn request_body(&mut self) -> ReceivedBody<'_, BoxedTransport>
+Sourcepub async fn request_body(&mut self) -> ReceivedBody<'_, Box<dyn Transport>>

-pub async fn request_body(&mut self) -> ReceivedBody<'_, BoxedTransport>
+pub async fn request_body(&mut self) -> ReceivedBody<'_, Box<dyn Transport>>

-] that references this Conn
+Returns a ReceivedBody that references this Conn.
+The Conn

 retains all data and holds the singular transport, but the

-] provides an interface to read body content.
+ReceivedBody provides an interface to read body content.

-for a convenience function
+See also: Conn::request_body_string for a convenience function

 when the content is expected to be utf8.